Lampe2020/L2DB/SPEC.md

 | Return value  | `{'key':'','val':''}` |           | A `dict` with the keys `key` and `val` which contains the given key and value as if they had been read from the DB |

 This method stores any value given to it into the database with the key provided to it.
-If a specific type is given
+If a specific type is given the values is converted to

 ### `delete()`